atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

-- Use the light by looking at it and pressing E. Adjust where the light is shining.
-Once in position, if you can see ‘Stop Using’, press E or walk far enough away to stop using
+- Use the light by looking at it and pressing Use(`E`).
+Adjust where the light is shining.
+Once in position, if you can see ‘Stop Using’, press Use(`E`) or walk far enough away to stop using.
-- Has 360 degree rotation
+- Has 360 degree rotation.
 - Maximum distance light can travel is 96m or 32 foundations.
 1 square
   foundation is 3m.
 - Can be used through ceilings and walls.